 - Filter content

 Managing the device means activating the parental controls built into the phone or tablet.
-Then, when your child is old enough to start typing messages and sharing their own content, you can outsource monitoring and filtering to a parental controls app, such as Smart Family.
+Then, when your child is old enough to start typing messages and sharing their own content, you can outsource monitoring and filtering to a parental controls app, such as Verizon Family.
 But the hardest—or the easiest?—part starts with talking to your kids.

 Can we talk?